 A children’s birthday party classic since the 1920s, fairy bread is a slice of moist white bread, spread with butter or margarine and covered with coloured sprinkles.
-This simple delight of every Aussie childhood is usually served sliced into triangles, although some parents may use cookie cutters to create other shapes.
+This simple delight of Aussie childhood is usually served sliced into triangles, although some parents may use cookie cutters to create other fancier shapes.
 There is only one restaurant in Australia known to serve Fairy Bread, so best be getting yourself invited to a local child’s birthday party, or be prepared to make it yourself.

 Provoke some Kiwis with pavlova

 There is a long rivalry between Australia and New Zealand as to who made the first Pavlova.
 The delicious, fluffy cloud of meringue could be compared to a ballerina’s tutu, and it was.
 Russian dancer, Anna Pavlova, inspired the desert during her 1920’s tour Downunder.
 Pavlova has a crisp outer shell and a soft, airy centre.
 It is usually served topped with fresh cream and fruit.
 You’ll often hear the dessert’s name shortened to “pav” – Aussies are lazy and shorten EVERYTHING!